blulas/dmoe-quick-start/maven/ds-maven-archetype/readme.md

 Upon successful execution of the `ds-maven-archetype`, a directory will be created for your project containg the Maven project struture for the decision service.
 All standard Maven commands can now be used in order to build, deploy, and test the decision service.

-**_Note_**: There may be certain scenarios where the Git ignore file (_.gitignore_) may not be generated for the new KJAR project.
+**_Note_**: There may be certain scenarios where the Git ignore file (_.gitignore_) may not be generated for the new JAR project.
 This is due to a bug in Maven's archetype genearation code.
 In the event of this, please add the `.gitignore` file manually to the decision service's root folder.

 ## Building the Decision Service Project